Valley of the Temples – serene, beautiful must visit Japanese temple in Oahu (2023)

 Check their main website here for more information and details for visiting or services that you may need at the Byodo In Temple.

-Other things to see in the area
+Other things to see in immediate the area

 Waimanalo Beach area